 {\bf Detection-then-segmentation} paradigm has dominated the instance segmentation problem in photographic images.
 He et al.\cite{he2017mask} extend Faster R-CNN\cite{ren2015faster} to Mask R-CNN by adding a branch for predicting the segmentation mask of each detected ROI.
-Several work emerge from Mask R-CNN, e.g., PANet \cite{liu2018path}, HTC \cite{chen2019hybrid} and QueryInst \cite{fang2021instances}.
-There are some other work that do not rely on the explicit detection stage \cite{XinleiChen2019TensorMaskAF, XinlongWang2020SOLOSO, BowenCheng2021PerPixelCI}.
+Several works have emerged from Mask R-CNN, such as PANet \cite{liu2018path}, HTC \cite{chen2019hybrid} and QueryInst \cite{fang2021instances}.
+There are also other works that do not rely on the explicit detection stage \cite{XinleiChen2019TensorMaskAF, XinlongWang2020SOLOSO, BowenCheng2021PerPixelCI}.
 The detection-then-segmentation paradigm deserves to be exploited further in 3D medical imaging data where precision and computation efficiency both matter.
 For rib instance segmentation, previous techniques can not be directly applied since the ribs are orientated obliquely and are so close to neighbouring ones that these regular axis-aligned bounding boxes would be largely overlapped.
 Partially inspired by \cite{zheng2007fast} and \cite{lu2008simultaneous}, in which 9-DoF parameterized boxes are employed to localize the target region with a hierarchical workflow to estimate the box parameters progressively, we parametrically formulate the detection target for each rib as a 9-DoF bounding box encompassing the rib tightly.
 This 9-DoF representation can be generalized to other anatomies existing in 3D medical imaging volumes.
 Direct 9-DoF box estimation on point clouds have been explored recently \cite{wang2019normalized, lin2021dualposenet, weng2021captra}, demonstrating promising results on this complex pose estimation problem in 3D space.
-In this work, we tackle the similar task by detecting the 9-DoF bounding box of anatomy in one-stage using 3D CT scans.
+In this work, we tackle a similar task by detecting the 9-DoF bounding box of anatomy in one-stage using 3D CT scans.